 This Committee has been working with and for elderly people for more than 60 years, with the intention of helping them to stay in their own homes and to enjoy an improved quality of life.
 Its main function today is to run a minibus, taking passengers to supermarkets, to various social activities, and on outings.
 Other ventures include a holiday away in spring, and a 'Holiday at Home' for 2 days in August.

 All Committee members and all drivers and helpers on the minibus are volunteers.
-If you would like to volunteer, or be interested in learning more, please email the webmaster.
-The Committee is non-denominational and non-political, but members of Charlton Kings churches play a key role.
+If you would like to volunteer, or be interested in learning more, please go to their website.
+The Committee is non-denominational and non-political, and members of Charlton Kings churches play a key role.

 Happy Circle is a social club for the elderly.
 It meets on Friday afternoons for talks or activities, and once a month there is an outing.
 The minibus is available to take people to meetings.
 If you or someone you know would be interested in joining, please email the webmaster, who can put you in touch with the organiser.